evidence-dev/docker-devenv/README.md

 # Docker Development Environment

+The Evidence Docker Development Evironment (devenv) is avaiable on [Dockerhub](https://hub.docker.com/repositories/evidencedev).

-This repository builds the Evidence development environment Docker image.
-An instance container can be used as a development environment for Evidence projects using a mounted directory.
+An instance of an `devenv` image can be used as a development environment for Evidence projects using a mounted directory.
 Using this container allows end users to develop Evidence sites without the need for installing any toolchains besides `Docker`.

+This is the repo that builds the Evidence `devenv` images.

+## Using the Evidence Docker Development Environment

-## Pre-requisites
+### Pre-requisites
 Docker tools are installed using [Docker Desktop](https://www.docker.com/products/docker-desktop/) (recommended) OR using [binaries](https://docs.docker.com/engine/install/binaries/).

-## Running the development environment using Docker commands (Alternative 1)
+### Starting the Evidence devenv

 * Creating a **new Evidence project** from scratch using the Evidence project template
 ```